 A formula should contain some sodium and potassium to help hydration as well as the rate of gastric emptying.
 A good isotonic formula will leave the stomach quickly which, in turn, will help hydration as well as the absorption of the ingredients.

 Caffeine is popular but not loved by all.
-It’s a simulant and it’s found in many, but not all, pre-workout formulas.
+It’s a simulant and it’s found in many, but not all, pre-workout supplements.
 A large caffeine dose will be anything over around 80mg per serving.
 These dosages can cause some unpleasant side effects and aren’t popular with those that can’t drink too much coffee without feeling nervous.
 If you see guarana or kola nut on the labels, these are simply herbal ingredients that provide caffeine.
 It’s probably the most common pre workout ingredient.